Federalist Revolution

 The conflict was not limited to Rio Grande do Sul, affecting the entire southern region of the country, which was mostly under federalist control.
 The rebels' objective was to group the forces against the republican government of Floriano Peixoto and march to the capital, Rio de Janeiro, to depose him.
 The federalists effectively installed a parallel government by deposing the presidents of the states they controlled and holding elections and by adhering to the proclamation by the navy rebels of Prince Pedro de Alcântara as emperor Pedro III.
 Nonetheless, after the Siege of Lapa, the federalists were unable to advance further, being defeated in the Battle of Campo Osório.
 The end of the war consolidated the young Brazilian republic, leaving 10,000 dead, many of which were beheaded.
+The common practice of beheading of prisoners of war is the reason why the war is sometimes nicknamed as Guerra das Degolas (War of the Beheadings).

 Background

 During the nineteenth century, the province of Rio Grande do Sul was often in a state of war.
 In the Ragamuffin War (1835-1845) and in the Paraguayan War (1864-1870), the population of Rio Grande do Sul was devastated.
 In the last years of the Brazilian Empire, three antagonistic political leaders appeared in the region: the liberal Assis Brasil, the conservative Pinheiro Machado and positivist Júlio de Castilhos.
 The three met to found the Riograndense Republican Party (Partido Republicano Rio-Grandense) (PRR), which opposed the Federalist Party of Rio Grande do Sul, founded and led by the liberal monarchist Gaspar da Silveira Martins.
 In 1889, with the Proclamation of the Republic, these currents came into conflict, so that in only two years the now state of Rio Grande do Sul would have eighteen presidents.